Open-Streaming-Platform/open-streaming-platform-docs/docs/install/install.md

 #### Environment Variables

-**Remember to set the required ones according to the comments and hints via the pre-set variables inside the `docker-compose.yml` file before running `docker-compose up`!** Else you may misconfigure those containers and need to start from scratch!
+Remember to set the required variables according to the comments inside the `docker-compose.yml` file **before** running `docker-compose up`!
+Else you may misconfigure those containers and need to start from scratch!

 ##### OSP-Core
   - ```OSP_SERVER_ADDRESS``` FQDN of the OSP Domain